 We believe the pricing mechanism of the stock market is dominated by short-term thinking and driven by the emotional responses to fear and greed.
-It has been our experience – evident across historical cycles - that the impulse to sell or the expectation that stocks could rise further often cloud the judgement of the vast majority of market participants.
+Evident across historical cycles, the impulse to sell or the expectation that stocks could rise further, often cloud the judgement of the vast majority of market participants.

-- 2) Market participants also fail to properly appreciate the compounding power of high return on invested capital (ROIC) businesses with a long runway for growth
+- 2) Market participants fail to properly appreciate the compounding power of high return on invested capital businesses with a long runway for growth

 Our Investment Approach

 All our portfolios are constructed using a single fundamental, long-term, valuation driven investment process.
-It is our experience that by following such an approach we are able to build a diversified portfolio of undervalued assets that provides protection to investors against the risk of loss of capital.
+In following such an approach, we are able to build a diversified portfolio of undervalued assets that provides protection to investors against the risk of loss of capital.

 The key aspects of this approach are the following: